Breast Screening Program

 The Western Trust currently has three General Consultant Surgeons with breast speciality working in Altnagelvin Hospital:

-There is one Full time and two Part time Breast Care Nurse Specialists and one Part time Advanced Nurse Practitioner employed by the Western Trust who can provide information, support and help to patients who have or fear they have breast cancer.
+The Breast Care Nurse specialist team comprises of part time and full time staff who can provide information, support and help to patients who have concerns about breast cancer.
 They have offices in the Breast Screening Unit and also in the North West Cancer Centre at Altnagelvin Hospital.

-Clinical Nurse Specialist (CNS) Breast Team is available Monday-Friday 9am-5pm.
+Clinical Nurse Specialist (CNS) Breast Team is available Monday-Friday 9.00am-5.00pm.
 If you wish to speak with a CNS prior to your appointment please contact us on 028 7161 1187.

 Breast Screening Programme